Seven ways to protect your family

 Writing your policy in Trust

-All of the policies mentioned so far should be written under trust.
+All of the policies mentioned so far should be written in trust with the guidance of an estate planning and a Probate Planning Lawyer.
 The reasons for writing a policy in trust could include any of the following:

 - To ensure that the right person receives the proceeds